isabellezoeller/Spotify-Network-Analysis-/README.md

-# Spotify-Network-Analysis-
+# 🎧 Spotify Network-Based Music Recommendation System
-A network-based music recommendation system using Spotify audio features, similarity metrics, and community detection.
+A network science approach to song recommendation using Spotify audio features.
+Songs are modeled as nodes connected by audio similarity, with community detection and similarity metrics (cosine, Jaccard) used to generate playlists and recommend tracks.